bjcosta/landscaping/plants/README.md

 * Heat Zone: 3 to 4 (21 days per year >= 30 degrees, According to diggers club: https://www.diggers.com.au/shop/ordering-information/climate-maps/)
 * Pests: Fruit fly, Cabbage moth, Aphids all the normal things

 I am going to have to do some work on improving the soil.
-The report says there is a high sodium content, and I should increase the calcium content and raise the pH the solution is to treat with calcitic lime which I plan to do reguary and re-test.
+The report says there is a high sodium content, and I should increase the calcium content and raise the pH the solution is to treat with calcitic lime which I plan to do regularly and re-test.
 Additionally other normal processes like mulching, composting and generally trying to improve the soil structure as well.

 One thing I have noticed with my currently small scale stuff is that there seem to be a lot more pests around Illawarra than I recall ever seeing up near Picton.
 Maybe it is the density of people, or thre warmer climate.
 Either way I have observed in everything we have planted to date significant pest issues.
 I am hopeful that the diverse ecosystem will help a little with this.
 I mention this here as plant selection can impact this a little too.